msheila1/cadastro-cliente/README.md

-# Angular---7- Cadastro de Clientes
+# Angular 7- Cadastro de Clientes
 This is REGISTER CLIENT application built using Angular-7 and localstorage

 Clone or download the repo